ayushkumar105/Compiler/README.md

 # The Peep Compiler For Hatchling Machine Language

+## Introduction
+The Peep Compiler is a simple yet powerful tool for converting source code written in the Peep programming language into machine code that can be run on a Hatchling machine.
+The Hatchling machine is simulated using C, allowing you to test and debug your programs.

 ## Getting Started
 To get started with the compiler, you'll need to clone the repository to your local machine.